Glades Garden Park is a beautifully-curated garden in Surrey with exotic flowers and heritage trees. It’s open to the

 First developed in the late 1950s, Glades Garden Park today is a 15-acre botanical oasis that boasts over 1,500 rhododendron plants as well as other exotic flowers and shrubs.

 Unlike most parks, Glades Garden isn’t open every day of the year.
 The public can only visit at specific times and on certain days including when there is an open house, on weekends in the summer and on special event days.

 The garden is quite beautiful.
 Some of its rhododendrons are as tall as a two-storey building and in the spring the colours are spectacular.
 As well, many of the old growth trees are designated heritage trees.
 It’s a pretty place!

 Where is Glades Garden?

 Located at 457 -172nd Street, Glades Garden is located in South Surrey close to the US Border.
-The Peach Arch Crossing is less than a five-minute drive away.
+The Peace Arch Crossing is less than a five-minute drive away.

 Also not far from the garden, Darts Hill Garden Park is just a five-minute car ride to the north.
 It too is open only on specific dates (but more often than Glades Garden).
 The resort town of White Rock, meanwhile, is just five or so kilometres west of both.

 Hours and Admission

-During some special events, like on Mother’s Day, there is usually a fee to get in.
+During some special events, like on Mother’s Day, there is usually a fee to get in as well.
 At other events, however, like during the annual Sounds of Summer Concert Series concert, admission is usually just by donation.

 Glades Garden Events

 A number of events happen at Glades Garden each year.
 In addition to the half dozen or so open houses in the late spring and early summer, there is a special Mother’s Day event in May as well as an outdoor concert in either July or August.